CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

     2. Internal MAC Address - Dock Ethernet uses same MAC address as internal LAN.
     3. Second MAC Address - Dock Ethernet uses the second MAC address that is stored in the system's EEPROM.
 This allows for a device-specific MAC address that is different from the internal NIC's MAC address so they can be managed separately if necessary.

-    !!! note ""
+    !!! warning "Attention"
-        For systems that do not have an internal NIC, the options are: <br> **off** - the dock will use it's own MAC Address <br> **on** - dock will use MAC address stored in the system EEPROM.
+        For systems that do not have an internal NIC, the options are:

+        * **off** - the dock will use it's own MAC Address
+        * **on** - dock will use MAC address stored in the system EEPROM.

     | WMI Setting name | Values | Locked by SVP | AMD/Intel |
     |:---|:---|:---|:---|
     | MACAddressPassThrough  | Disable, Enable, Second | No | Both |

-Proxy Support
+### Proxy Support

 :  Enable/Disable Proxy Support.
 If Enabled, the system connects to End-Point Server (such as Lenovo Cloud) via Proxy Server.

     Possible options: